 When To See A Doctor

 Abdominal pain is common in children and teens, and it can be hard to know when it requires medical attention.
-However, if your child has severe, sudden onset of abdominal pain, seek immediate medical care since this can even be the symptom of appendicitis.
+However, if your child has severe, sudden onset of abdominal pain, seek immediate medical care since this can even be the symptom of appendicitisiXThe inflammation or infection of the appendix, causing pain, digestive problems, and nausea .
 Abdominal pain with fever, diarrhea, or vomiting also requires medical care to avoid complications (5).

 Diagnosis Of Mesenteric Lymphadenitis In Children

-Pediatricians will perform a physical examination and also ask about the symptoms and medical history of your child.
-Depending on the findings from the history and physical exam, they may order blood tests and imaging tests to confirm the diagnosis of mesenteric lymphadenitis (6).
+Pediatricians will perform a physical examination and also ask about your child’s symptoms and medical history.
+Depending on the history and physical exam findings, they may order blood tests and abdominal imaging tests to confirm the diagnosis of mesenteric lymphadenitis (6).